elastic/connectors-ruby/README.md

 The build process might change it on-the-fly when the Gem is created but will not change the one in the dev tree.

 When the connector application is launched, it will pick `config/connectors.yml` by default, but you can provide your own configuration file by using the **CONNECTORS_CONFIG** env.

+### Connector protocol

+These connectors are built according to our [Connector Protocol](./docs/CONNECTOR_PROTOCOL.md).
+If you want to build your own connector or update an existing, please make sure to adhere to that protocol.

 ### Contribute 🚀
 We welcome contributors to the project.
 Before you begin, please read the [Connectors Contributor's Guide](./docs/CONTRIBUTING.md).